24 24. Practice - Searching and Cleaning Data (with regex in R)

 "Chen, Wei", "20/02/2023", "$89.50", "Travel", "hotel",

-"jennifer ann martinez", "2023-02-21", "42", "FOOD", NA,
+"jennifer ann martinez","2023-02-21","42", "FOOD", NA,

-"Ms. B. Kim", "21/2/2023", "two hundred", "office supplies", "stapler",
+"Ms. B. Kim", "21/2/2023", "12.50", "office supplies", "stapler",

 "J. Thompson", "2/21/23", "2,500.00", "TRAVEL", "flight",